Colors That Go With Sage Green — 10 Calming and Restorative Pairings Designers Swear By

 (Image credit: Note Design)

-Several colors go with light grey or dark grey, and one among them is the gentle, soothing sage green.
-These two tones can add the perfect layering and depth to a space, making it feel instantly relaxing.
+Several colors go with light gray or dark grey, and one among them is the gentle, soothing sage green.
+In this bedroom color scheme, the two tones add the perfect layering and depth to the space, making it feel instantly relaxing.

-'Think of pale green with charcoal grey to add some fun and current color combinations,' says Amy.
+'Think of pale green with charcoal gray to add fun and current color combinations,' says Amy.
 'You could also play with their pastel tones for a more energetic interior.
 The softness of pastels makes them versatile and livable.
 Combine them with darker colors and you have a well-balanced interior.'

 A bedroom with a sage green headboard and orange bedsheet